chrisbag/backend-test-events/README.md

 - our dummy Bunji event app
 - a dummy simplfied Google Calendar API

-The idea is to be ale to test your :
+The idea is to be able to test your :

 - technical skills
 - code quality